mendixlabs/app-services-components/README.md

 ![screenshot](/assets/screenshot.png)

 > See test-project [https://treeview-react-sandbox.mxapps.io/](https://treeview-react-sandbox.mxapps.io/) for a live demo!
+The test-project itself can be downloaded [here](https://github.com/JelteMX/widget-test-projects#tree-view)

 > Missing features?
 See TODO at the bottom to see which items are still on the TODO list.
 If you find other bugs, please report this as an issue [here](https://github.com/JelteMX/mendix-tree-table/issues)